OWAIZ2005/OWAIZ2005/README.md

 # 🌟 About Me

-I’m an aspiring **Software Engineer** passionate about building scalable applications and mastering algorithms.
+I am an aspiring **Software Engineer** passionate about building scalable applications and mastering algorithms.

 ### 📱 App Development
 - Cross-platform apps using **Flutter**